Cursor

 Skills

-sitemd ships 12 skills in .cursor/skills/.
-Each is a SKILL.md file with a description frontmatter field that Cursor reads to decide when to offer the skill.
+sitemd ships the sitemd skill in .cursor/skills/.
+The SKILL.md file has a description frontmatter field that Cursor reads to decide when to offer the skill.
 Type the skill name in chat to run it.

 | Skill | Usage | What it does |